The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

 \subsection{Contributions}

 The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Unified analytical framework for the MIMO-ME-MS channel:} By adopting SMI as an information-theoretic sensing metric, we introduce the MIMO-ME-MS channel as a tractable model for systems with simultaneous secure communication and sensing requirements.
-On this basis, we formulate a unified precoder-design problem that captures the fundamental trade-offs among secrecy, communication, and sensing performance within a single weighted rate-maximization framework.
+On this basis, we formulate a unified precoder design problem that captures the fundamental tradeoffs among secrecy, communication, and sensing performance within a single weighted sum rate maximization framework.

-\item \textbf{Characterization of the DoF-optimal precoding structure:} We present a rigorous high-SNR analysis to characterize the structure of a quasi-optimal precoder for the MIMO-ME-MS channel.
-By decomposing the transmit space into eight subspaces, we derive the maximum achievable weighted DoF for the MIMO-ME-MS channel.
-This analysis reveals that a DoF-optimal precoder must exclusively span a ``useful subspace," whose composition depends on the system weights, and shows that naive extensions of known precoding methods are strictly suboptimal.
+\item \textbf{Characterization of the DoF-optimal precoder structure:} We present a rigorous high-SNR analysis to characterize the structure of a quasi-optimal precoder for the MIMO-ME-MS channel.
+By decomposing the transmit space into eight subspaces, we derive the maximum achievable weighted DoF.
+This analysis reveals that a DoF-optimal precoder must exclusively span a ``useful subspace,'' whose composition depends on the system weights, and shows that naive extensions of known precoding methods are strictly suboptimal.

-\item \textbf{Two-stage precoding design:} Building on these insights, we propose a practical two-stage iterative algorithm to solve the precoder-design problem.
-The algorithm alternates between (i) a sequential basis-construction stage, which maximizes the marginal rate gain at each step, and (ii) a power-allocation stage that solves the resulting difference-of-convex (DC) program.
+\item \textbf{Two-stage precoding design:} Building on these insights, we propose a practical two-stage iterative algorithm to solve the precoder design problem.
+The algorithm alternates between (i) sequential basis construction, which maximizes the marginal rate gain at each step, and (ii) power allocation, which solves the resulting difference-of-convex (DC) program.
 We show that the algorithm's behavior aligns with the asymptotically optimal structure identified by our analysis.
 This theoretical soundness is further validated through numerical simulations, which demonstrate superior performance over baseline schemes across all SNR regimes. \end{itemize}